Pauli Propagation: A Computational Framework for Simulating Quantum Systems: A bird's-eye view

 Mirroring the progress in the field of Pauli propagation in general, the works in Refs.~\cite{beguvsic2023simulating,beguvsic2023fast,beguvsic2024real} demonstrate large-scale simulations with various truncation strategies and design choices.
 The source code for the corresponding publications is partially available therein, and the results can be replicated out-of-the-box via \ppjl{}.

 One tensor network approach from the physics community that mirrors some motivating principles of Pauli propagation is known as \textit{dissipation-assisted operator evolution} (DAOE)~\cite{rakovszky2022dissipation}.
 It uses matrix product states (MPS) in the Pauli basis with the specific goal of estimating expectation values after dynamical evolution.
-DAOE shares conceptual similarities with Pauli propagation in that it employs a strategy similar to Pauli weight truncation~\cite{angrisani2024classically} by imposing exponentially decaying coefficients for higher weight Pauli operators.
-Unfortunately, the MPS bond dimension used for encoding operator entanglement can grow rapidly with the size of the window of undamped Pauli operators, but DAOE has been successfully employed to extract transport quantities from highly damped Paulis by extrapolating to the zero-damping limit.
-Thus, it appears that the fields of tensor networks and Pauli propagation may continually and jointly progress for targeted applications.
+DAOE shares several conceptual similarities with Pauli propagation.
+Firstly, in the language of Pauli propagation, DAOE can be viewed as encoding the Pauli coefficients of a Heisenberg evolved observable in a tensor network (and thereby allowing access to a wide repertoire of tensor network tools and compression).
+Secondly, it employs a strategy similar to Pauli weight truncation~\cite{angrisani2024classically} by imposing exponentially decaying coefficients for higher-weight Pauli operators.DAOE has been successfully employed to extract transport quantities from highly damped Paulis by extrapolating to the zero-damping limit, thus showing that the fields of tensor networks and Pauli propagation may continually and jointly progress for targeted applications.